Lapin0t/phd-manuscript/main/02_games.typ

 played.
 The latter consist of the information used by a given strategy to determine how to play.
 Their relationship is similar to that of types to terms.

-The $strat.play$ function takes as inputs $i cl I^+$ an active position, $s cl strat.stp th i$ an active state over it and returns one of three things:
+The $strat.play$ function takes as inputs an active position $i cl I^+$, an active state  $s cl strat.stp th i$  over $i$ and returns one of three things:

-/ $R th i$: "return move" \
+/ a _return move_ in $R th i$:  \
   This case was not present in Levy & Staton~#num-cite(<LevyS14>), but it allows a strategy to end the game, provided it exhibits an output.
 As we will see in @sec-itree with interaction trees, this is crucial for compositional manipulation.

-/ $strat.stp th i$: "silent move" \
+/ a _silent move_ in $strat.stp th i$: \
   In this case, the strategy postpones progression in the game.
 This case allows for strategies to be _partial_ in the same sense as Venanzio Capretta's
   #delay.t monad~#mcite(<Capretta05>). _Total strategies_ without this case would
   make perfect sense, but we are interested in arbitrary, hence partial, computations.

-/ $G.game.client game.extA strat.stn$: "client move" \
+/ a _client move_ in $G.game.client game.extA strat.stn$:  \
   By @def-hg-ext, this data consists of a client move valid at the current position, together with a passive state over the next position.
 This case is the one which actually _chooses_ a move and sends it to a hypothetical opponent.

 The #strat.coplay function is simpler.
-By @def-hg-ext, it takes a passive position, a passive state over it and a currently valid server move and must return an active state over the next position.
+By @def-hg-ext, it takes a passive position, a passive state over it, and a currently valid server move, and must then return an active state over the next position.

 == Strategies as Indexed Interaction Trees <sec-itree>